tandr3w/Oak-GB/README.md

 # Oak GB
-A Java emulator for the Gameboy and Gameboy Color.
+Oak GB is an emulator for the Gameboy and Gameboy Color, written in Java 8 and rendered using a Swing JFrame.
+The emulator is not cycle-accurate, but passes various important tests, including:
+- cpu_instrs
+- dmg-acid2
+- cgb-acid2

 Created by:
 - [@tandr3w](github.com/tandr3w)